iceknith/UHC_Civilization/README.md

 # English

-## Un plugin bukkit UHC civilisation
+## A bukkit UHC civilization plugin

 4 or 5 clans are present on the map.
 There is:
 <ul>